abaddon/HBaseTestContainer/README.md

     }
 ```
-3. create a `hosts` file and load it when you run your tests (if you need).
+3. create a `hosts` file and load it when you run your tests (if you need it).

 ## Extra features

 ### Bind HBase data folder
 You can use the method `withDataFolderBind(String hostPath)`.
 Where hostPath is the folder on the host.
 If it's not exist it will be created automatically.

 At the moment, the folder is deleted and recreated at each run.
 ```
     @ClassRule